thomasabishop/systems-obscure/src/posts/reading-2022.md

 ## Kim Stanley Robinson, The Ministry for the Future (2020)

-A typically dry and colourless book as we should expect from Robinson (he will happily write five pages describing a rock) set in the just-near future where humans are grappling the the biospheric collapse we are currently doing so well to prevent (not).
+A typically dry and colourless book as we should expect from Robinson (he will happily write five pages describing a rock) set in the near future where humans are grappling with the climactic collapse we are currently doing so well to prevent.

 You read Robinson for the ideas rather than the plot or characters and here they are mostly one-dimensional mouthpieces for different ideological and practical responses to the climate emergency.

 It is structured in a sort of John Dos Passos way of cascading short chapters written from a variety of perspectives that together create an overlapping composite.
 Robinson's ideas for solutions are thought-provoking and engaging and whilst he focuses mainly on the actions of technocrats at a Bretton-Woods style NGO (the ministry of the title) he also explores the likelihood of terrorism and unilateral geoengineering by the victims of western-generated climate change in the developing world.

 ## Fyodor Doestoevsky, The Brothers Karamazov (1880)